 - online application

-- motivation letter - guidelines and evaluation criteria are included in the online application form
+- motivation letter - The motivation letter is a part of the application form, and cannot be sent separately.
+Guidelines and evaluation criteria for the motivation letter are also included in the online application form;

 - copy of the passport page stating the applicant´s personal particulars